 Essential oils from plants like culinary herbs, grasses, pine, and cedar are commonly used as insect repellents.
 The most effective include oils from thyme, cedar, peppermint, and clove.
 They may be effective for 1-2 hours.
 Essential oils are exempt from registration with the EPA, but they could be irritating to the skin.

-Some oils have shown promise as insect repellents.
+Other oils have shown promise as insect repellents.
 Oils that have been used in repellents include soybean oil, palm nut oil, coconut oil, and andiroba oil, which are similar to neem oil.
 Oils can also be used with other repellents by slowing the evaporation of the repellents from the skin.

 Garlic has been touted as a natural insect repellent, but studies have not been able to prove this.
 While garlic may have some effect when rubbed on the skin, eating garlic has not been shown to keep bugs at bay.

 The hunt for an effective natural insect repellent is in part based on the belief that natural products may be safer than repellents made with DEET.
 However, even natural products can cause skin irritation, and some are not recognized by the EPA.
-DEET has not been found to be dangerous for children as young as two months.
-If your child is under two months old, use mosquito netting as protection.
+DEET has not been found to be dangerous for children as young as 2 months.
+If your child is under 2 months old, use mosquito netting as protection.
 The EPA also does not suggest any additional precautions for women who are pregnant or nursing.
 As with any repellent, it is important to use the correct dose and to keep it away from the eyes, nose, and mouth.